 Vinegar helps to hide the scent that is left by one ant to another so that their trail can be followed.
 Spraying white vinegar or apple cider vinegar on the places where you think ants are coming in will cause other ants to lose the trail of the foragers and keep them from following.
 If you can find the ant hills in your yard outside your home, try pouring boiling water on the to eliminate the source of the ant colony.

 When thinking of using a natural ant killer, evaluate the usefulness and effectiveness of the ants by trying and sticking with what works for you and your home.
 Plus, when you are using an ant killer made from natural ingredients, there is no worry about the eco-friendliness of your product.
-Borax ant traps are extremely easy to make, very affordable, and there are no concerns about storage of harsh chemicals which might be dangerous to your family or pets.
+Borax ant traps are extremely easy to make, very affordable, and there are no concerns about the storage of harsh chemicals which might be dangerous to your family or pets.